 - 3. If the cable has not already been trimmed at the power supply end: - i.
 Cut the cable to length and trim back an appropriate amount of the outer sheath. - ii.
 Cut back and insulate the yellow wire. - 4.
 Connect the screen to the power supply 0 V terminal. - 5.
-Connect the red wire via a 3 A circuit breaker to the power supply +12 V terminal. - 6.
+Connect the red wire, via a 3 A fuse or protective circuit breaker, to the power supply +12 V terminal. - 6.
 Insert the power cable connector into one of the SeaTalk connectors at the rear of the instrument.